SiebenCorgie/algae/README.md

 ## Description

-**Disclaimer**

-This is a highly experimental crate that might die unexpectedly.
+**Disclaimer: This is a highly experimental crate that might die unexpectedly.**

 The aim of this project is to create a user facing API that allows to create linear algebra function.
 They key point being "at runtime".
 This basically boils down to a `Function<I, O>` object representing `f: I -> O`.